-The Windows NT operating system kernel executable (ntoskrnl.exe) present in Microsoft Windows is vulnerable to a race condition, which can result in arbitrary memory write.
+The Kernel Streaming WOW Thunk Service module (ksthunk.sys) present in Microsoft Windows is vulnerable to a double-fetch, which can result in arbitrary memory decrement.
 This module allows a local unprivileged user to execute arbitrary code with SYSTEM privileges.
+The steps performed by the exploit are: Get kernel address of nt!SeDebugPrivilege Create a new thread to win the race condition Trigger the double-fetch three times and overwrite nt!SeDebugPrivilege Create a new process running the agent as SYSTEM

 Pagination